Get cover to suit your budget and lifestyle.

 - Combined Cover.
 Private Health Funds cover you for around half the cost of your treatment expense, but you’ll need Hospital and General Treatment (Extras) cover.
 Your fund offers rebates for aspects of surgical services provided by podiatrists aligned to the Australasian College of Podiatric Surgeons (ACPS).
 These rebates cover theatre fees, bed stays in private hospitals and the costs of implantable prostheses such as pins, screws and plates.

-Is podiatry covered by Medicare or Private Health insurance?
+Medicare or Private Health insurance?

 Professional fees of medical practitioners undertaking foot surgeries are rebated under the Medicare system, but they aren’t applicable to podiatric surgery.
 Medicare will pay a percentage of your podiatry fees if you have a referral from your GP and have been put on an Enhanced Primary Care (EPC) Plan, but you must fall into the following categories: